OpenNebula/docs/source/management_and_operations/edge_cluster_management/cluster_operations.rst

 Logging Modes
 ================================================================================

 The ``oneprovision`` tool in the default mode returns only minimal requested output (e.g., provision IDs after create), or errors.
-Operations on the remote providers or the host configuration are complicated and time-consuming tasks.
-For better insight and for debugging purposes there are 2 logging modes available, providing more information on the standard error output.
+Operations on the remote providers or the Host configuration are complicated and time-consuming tasks.
+For better insight and for debugging purposes there are two logging modes available, providing more information on the standard error output.

 * **verbose** (``--verbose/-d``).
 Only the main steps are logged.
 * **debug** (``--debug/-D``).
 All internal actions, including generated configurations with **sensitive data**, are logged.